tekktonic/up/documentation/api.md

 timeline|GET|max: Fetch the most recent $max posts from the user's timeline, return them in the form of a JSON array ordered in reverse-chronological (newest first) order of post objects (defined later.)
 If no max is given the server should choose a sane default (configurable?)

 reply|POST|to,text: Post a comment in reply to

+follow|POST|id: Follow the user at the webfinger id id.

+favorite|POST|id: Favorite the post with the id id.